Molecular and Cellular Basis of Disease

 Course Director: Whasun “Sun” Oh Chung

 Quarters/Yr of Program: Autumn / 1

-This course covers a broad range of topics in molecular and cellular biology, including cell basics, enzymes, protein/carbohydrate/lipid metabolism, cancer, neurobiology, pharmacology, and histology.
+This course covers a broad range of topics in molecular and cellular biology, including cell basics, enzymes, protein/carbohydrate/lipid metabolism, and cancer.
 Students will learn how various diseases are caused and regulated at molecular and cellular levels.
-Successful completion of this course will help prepare students to assess what cellular changes are responsible for diseases and how to intervene in diseases that are of importance in dentistry.
+Successful completion of this course will help students assess what cellular changes are responsible for diseases and how to intervene in diseases that are of importance in dentistry.

 The student who successfully completes this course will be able to:

-5. Assess various aspects of cancer pathophysiology and how each leads to a projected outcome.
+5. Assess aspects of cancer pathophysiology and how each leads to a projected outcome.

 6. Analyze the cell injury, inflammation, and repair processes and how each contributes to homeostasis in health and disease.

 UWSOD Competencies: C-03, C-08, C-11, C-12, C-13, C-14, C-15, C-23, C-24, C-25, C-26, C-30, C-31, CE-02, CE-03, CE-06

 Date last updated: 2023-09-07